luomus/finbif-workshop/content/slides/finbif/index.markdown

 ---
-title: FinBIF R Workshop
+title: Using the FinBIF R package
 slides:
   theme: black
   highlight_style: atom-one-dark-reasonable
-  center: false
 ---

-# FinBIF R Workshop
+# Using the FinBIF R package

 ---